Looking for things to do with kids in New Hampshire?

 New Hampshire is one of the most naturally pretty states in the USA.
 The New England state is known for its large stretches of wilderness, lakes region, and quaint, quiet towns.

-Last week we piled us, our two kids and Charles’ Mom in the car for a 5 day road trip around the state to experience what it’s like to Live Free in NH.
+We piled us, our two kids and Charles’ Mom in the car for a 5 day road trip around the state to experience what it’s like to Live Free in NH.
 On the itinerary: the seacoast, the White Mountains, the lakes region and lots of ice cream at every opportunity.

-First up, the New Hampshire seacoast.
+First up, we started our New Hampshire road trip with the stunning New Hampshire seacoast.

 Odiorne State Park